BOOKS | DIGITAL | MEDIA

 Erica Simone Turnipseed is a writer who has published two adult novels, and a wife, a mom, and a teacher, not necessarily in that order.
 She’s also a student of popular culture and an everywoman philanthropist who founded the Five Years for the House Initiative, a fund-raising drive for the Afro American Cultural Center at Yale.

-Kim Watson got his start as a bandleader, writer and performer on the New York music scene.
-After segueing into film he established himself as an innovator and director of over 40 music videos, garnering “Best Music Video” nominations from both MTV and the Soul Train Awards, and NAACP recognition for his presentation of positive images of African Americans.
-Watson went on to write for Disney, Nickelodeon, Simon & Schuster, Warner Brothers Films, MTV Films, Kidz Bop, movies of the week, and the Universal Pictures hit HONEY, starring Jessica Alba, before directing and conducting the interviews for A&E Biography’s groundbreaking documentary on LL Cool J.
+Kim Watson is an innovative filmmaker and director of over 40 music videos, garnering “Best Music Video” nominations from both MTV and the Soul Train Awards, and NAACP recognition for his presentation of positive images of African Americans.
+Watson went on to write for Disney, Nickelodeon, Warner Brothers Films, MTV Films, movies of the week, and the Universal Pictures hit HONEY, starring Jessica Alba, before directing and conducting the interviews for A&E Biography’s groundbreaking documentary on LL Cool J.

-Watson’s current photo series, TRESPASS, spotlights Los Angeles' homeless and highlights his skills as a “thought leader” and passionate, multi-dimensional artist who stirs people’s deepest emotions and promotes social change through his creativity.
-It will be published by Broadleaf Books in 2024.
+Kim's new book TRESPASS (Broadleaf Books 2024) spotlights Los Angeles' homeless and highlights his skills as both a writer and photographer—a passionate, multi-dimensional artist who stirs people’s deepest emotions and promotes social change through his creativity.

-Ashley Wilda is a 2019 graduate of the Vermont College of Fine Arts with an MFA in Creative Writing for Children and Young Adults.
-Wild coaches competitive rock climbing and describes herself as a “maker, musician, and artist of many mediums.”
+Ash Wilda is a 2019 graduate of the Vermont College of Fine Arts with an MFA in Creative Writing for Children and Young Adults.
+Wilda coaches competitive rock climbing and describes themself as a “maker, musician, and artist of many mediums.”

-Her debut YA novel, The Night Fox, is a contemporary work of magical realism, with the past told in poetry and the present told in prose.
-It will be published by Rocky Pond Books (PRH) in 2023.
+Ash's debut YA novel, THE NIGHT FOX (Rocky Pond Books 2023) is a contemporary work of magical realism, with the past told in poetry and the present told in prose.
+Kirkus Reviews described their writing as “An evocative, imaginative story about our emotional landscapes and the quest for mental health and independence.”
+Their second YA novel, CLEAVE, will be published by Rocky Pond in 2025.

 Amy Day Wilkinson is a writer and professor based, with her family, in Brooklyn, New York.
 Amy’s essays and short stories have appeared in literary journals such as New Letters, The Missouri Review, The Minnesota Review, Jabberwork Review, Elm Leaves Journal, and others.
 Several pieces have been nominated for Pushcart Prizes.
-Amy’s taught Writing as part of NYU’s Liberal Studies program since 2009.
-She spent the 2017-2018 academic year teaching at NYU’s Florence, Italy campus.
-Her children were, briefly, fluent in Italian, and Amy’s been tweaking a Tuscan ragu recipe since returning home.
+Amy teaches Writing as part of NYU’s Liberal Studies program.

 Amy’s debut novel is set largely on the New York City subway, which she, like most New Yorkers, loves and hates in near equal proportions.
 It’s a system of platforms, plastic seats, metal bars, tunnels, strangers, and—for the most part—civility that Amy frequents and knows well.